huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

 ### Custom Timestep Schedules

-Our schedulers allow you to choose one of the popular timestep schedules using configurations such as `timestep_spacing`, `interpolation_type`, and `use_karras_sigmas`; you can also use custom timestep schedules.
-For example, researchers from Navidia shared a set of 10-step optimized timestep schedules that can achieve significantly better quality compared with the preset timestep schedules.
+With all our scheduler, you can choose one of the popular timestep schedules using configurations such as `timestep_spacing`, `interpolation_type`, and `use_karras_sigmas`; Some schedulers also provide the flexibility to use a custom timestep schedule.
+You can use any list of arbitrary timesteps, we will use the AYS timestep schedule here as example.
+It is a set of 10-step optimized timestep schedules, released by researchers from Nvidia, that can achieve significantly better quality compared to the preset timestep schedules.
 You can read more about their research [here](https://research.nvidia.com/labs/toronto-ai/AlignYourSteps/).
-These optimized timestep schedules are called AYS schedules, and they are available in diffusers.
-For example, we can get the SDXL AYS schedule with the code below:

 ```python
 from diffusers.schedulers import AysSchedules